redbooth/api-docs/parts/tasks.md

     + description (optional, string, `Example description`) ...
 Description of the task that will stay on the top of it.
     + is_private = `false` (optional, string, `false`) ...
 This parameter is used to manage rights & permissions.
 It can be =true or =false.
 It will be =false by default, so the task will be public if there is no specification.
     + status = `new` (optional, string, `open`) ...
 Tasks can have different status: new, open, hold, resolved or rejected.
+    + watcher_ids (optional, array, [786268]) The ids of the users that will follow the task.
+Note the creator user will be added as follower automatically

 + Request